EB-1A Requirements for CEO Approval | VisaNation

 Under the requirements of the USCIS Policy manual, it was important to include material about our client in major trader publications or media covering his work in the field.

-Moreover, we emphasized Johnathan’s success in securing substantial investments, illustrating his influence on over 14 million decision-makers within the electric utility industry through shared publications.
-There was substantial media coverage of Johnathan’s publications, and his company received coverage from various industry-specific media outlets specializing in nuclear energy innovation.
+Moreover, we emphasized Jonathan’s success in securing substantial investments, illustrating his influence on over 14 million decision-makers within the electric utility industry through shared publications.
+There was substantial media coverage of Jonathan’s publications, and his company received coverage from various industry-specific media outlets specializing in nuclear energy innovation.

-In addition to his professional achievements, our team leveraged testimonies from Johnathan’s colleagues to attest to his critical leadership role within startup ventures.
-Previously our client served as the CTO for another HR start-up company, and his colleagues wrote letters of recommendation stating that his contributions to the team was key to building the culture and excellence at their business.
-The company earned a distinguished reputation, having raised over $50 million in venture capital, with Johnathan playing a critical role in making that happen, thereby meeting the standards outlined in the USCIS Policy Manual.
+In addition to his professional achievements, our team gathered testimonies from Jonathan’s colleagues to attest to his critical leadership role within startup ventures.
+Previously, our client served as the CTO for another HR start-up company, and his colleagues wrote letters of recommendation stating that his contributions to the team were key to building the culture and excellence at their business.
+The company earned a distinguished reputation, having raised over $50 million in venture capital, with Jonathan playing a critical role in making that happen, thereby meeting the standards outlined in the USCIS Policy Manual.

 Verdict

-After 18 days from submitting Johnathan’s petition, it was approved.
+After 18 days from submitting Jonathan’s petition, it was approved.
 Throughout the process, our team worked to ensure that our client’s case was meticulously prepared and compellingly presented.
-By highlighting Johnathan’s dedication to advancing business and research in nuclear energy technology, we showcased the immense value he brought to the U.S. This achievement underscores the significance of fostering innovation and expertise in critical sectors.
+By highlighting Jonathan’s dedication to advancing business and research in nuclear energy technology, we showcased the immense value he brought to the U.S. This achievement underscores the significance of fostering innovation and expertise in critical sectors.